Grenville Clark: Law practice

-In 1909, Harvard Law School graduates Clark, Francis W. Bird, and Elihu Root, Jr. (son of Elihu Root, Sr., founded the law firm of Root, Clark & Bird.
+In 1909, Harvard Law School graduates Clark, Francis W. Bird, and Elihu Root, Jr. (son of Elihu Root, Sr.) founded the law firm of Root, Clark & Bird.
 An early member and star of the firm was Henry Friendly, recommended by Frankfurter and following a one-year clerkship with Supreme Court Justice Louis Brandeis.
 In 1913, the firm merged with Buckner & Howland to form Root, Clark, Buckner & Howland.
 In 1919, Arthur A. Ballantine, the Internal Revenue Service's first solicitor, joined.
 Ballantine and Buckner ran the firm throughout the 1920s and 1930s.
 During the Great Depression, the firm flourished by moving away from its traditional focus on litigation and began to focus on bankruptcy and reorganizations and New Deal regulations.
 The firm also built up a corporate practice, serving clients such as AT&T and Standard Oil.
 Overall, the firm expanded from eight (8) to 74 associates and opened a second office in Washington, D.C.
 Both Henry Friendly and John Marshall Harlan II worked at the firm during this period.
-In 1931, the offices of Root, Clark, Buckner & Ballantine were t 31 Nassau Street (Manhattan) in Manhattan.
+In 1931, the offices of Root, Clark, Buckner & Ballantine were at 31 Nassau Street (Manhattan) in Manhattan.
 (The firm later merged to form Dewey Ballantine, currently Dewey & LeBoeuf.)

 During World War I, Clark helped establish the Citizens' Military Training Camp at Plattsburgh, New York and other forms of military preparedness.

 In 1931, Clark was elected one of the five fellows (plus Harvard University president and treasurer) of the Harvard Corporation, a body overseeing the university since 1650.
 In 1933, he was instrumental in having James Bryant Conant elected president of Harvard University; the two become close friends.
-In 1950, he retired from the Corporation, for which he received an honorary doctoral degree in Law.
+In 1950, he retired from the Corporation, for which he received an honorary doctoral degree in law.

-In the 1930s, Clark founded the American Bar Association’s Civil Liberties Committee, claiming that support for civil liberties was a conservative cause aimed at resisting government excess.
 In 1933, he helped draft Economy Act of 1933.
 He joined in drafting committee amicus briefs to the Supreme Court in defense of free speech and, in the flag salute cases, asserting the right of individuals on conscientious grounds not to salute the flag.
+In July 1938, Clark founded the American Bar Association’s Bill of Rights Committee, as a means to unite both left and right in defense of civil liberties.
+As illustrative examples of increasing threats to individual freedom, he cited “suppression of free speech and assembly” by Jersey City Mayor Frank Hague, attacks on the people's “right of petition concerning legislation” by Senator Sherman Minton and, finally, proposals “to establish Governmental radio broadcasting.”

 In 1940, as a member of the Military Training Camps Association, a World War I veterans' group, Clark authored the Burke-Wadsworth Bill.
 During World War II, Clark again helped with military preparedness, including the drafting of the Selective Training and Service Act of 1940.
 From 1940 to 1945, he served as confidential counsel to Secretary of War Henry L. Stimson.

 In 1945, Clark retired from the law firm.